Skip to Content

 In this situation, you probably have a plant that has great tasting fruit, but doesn’t produce enough of them!
 This is a classic predicament in plant breeding, and can take several generations to begin seeing desirable results.

-We hope you enjoyed this article all about plant breeding methods, and are excited to get started with your own experiments.
+I hope you enjoyed this article all about plant breeding methods and are excited to get started with your own experiments.
 Crossing two plants can make gardening much more exciting, with amazing results to share with friends and family.

 Have you had success with plant breeding at home?
 Share with us in the comments!
 We love seeing new varieties of plants (and especially peppers!).